 The winning plan of action is to find a compromise that gives your spouse enough of what is important to them, while also giving you enough of what is important to you.

-Too often, in the first moment of a disagreement, spouses immediately attack the other person’s character or motivations.
+- Don’t attack the other person’s character or motivations.
 This only serves to repel you both further away from reaching an agreement.